davemosk/FinSL-signbank/README.md

 `docker-compose up`

-And the service will start bound to port 8000 on your host, with a companion Postgres database running in it's own container, and an SMTP mailcatcher that will receive outbound mail from the application bound to port 1025 on your host.
+And the service will start bound to port 8000 on your host, with a companion Postgres database running in its own container, and an SMTP mailcatcher that will receive outbound mail from the application bound to port 1025 on your host.

 You may wish to run `docker-compose run backend ./bin/develop.py createsuperuser` to set up an admin user.